- Topic: Butterfly Effects – Holistic Dynamic Energy Efficiency Perspectives for Computing Systems Design

 - Funding: Annual tax-free stipend with annual increment, fees fully funded and travel bursary provided

 - Hours: Full Time

-Please apply online via Lancaster University Postgraduate Admissions Portal.
+Please apply online via the University Postgraduate Admissions Portal with: